CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture_microscopy.md

 ## 2D cultures

-* If fixing/staining of 2D cultures is also needed.
-Cells should be grown on Cell Imaging Dishes, and fixed/stained in the same manner as 3D cultures above.
+* If fixing/staining of 2D cultures is also needed, cells should be grown on Cell Imaging Dishes d and fixed/stained in the same manner as 3D cultures above.